86507246/cicd/README.md

 ## How to run a deployment
 1. Run `az login`
 2. Run `npm i` to install dependencies
-3. Run `npm start` to start the deployment
+3. Run `gulp start` to start the deployment

 ## Making changes
 If you make changes to any file, you have to put the changed file into the blobstore that is used for provisioning.